nephlm/gnosis2/docs/source/hero_creation/edges.md

 * **Mental Competency**
     * *Description:* The Hero's intense mental training grants at least basic mental competency if on their most off days.
-    * *Mechanics:* When the Hero spends a favor each pool can't roll lower than the level of advantage they are rolling during the Attribute Roll.
+    * *Mechanics:* When the Hero spends a Favor each pool can't roll lower than the level of advantage they are rolling during the Attribute Roll.
 * **Acrobatic Recovery**
     * *Description:* The Hero is adept in minimizing how badly they fall on their faces.